ramazancetinkaya/TubaraCrypt/README.md

 composer require ramazancetinkaya/ObscuraCrypt
 ```

-This will automatically add the entry to your composer.json and install the library under the vendor/ directory.
+This command adds the library to your composer.json and installs it in the vendor/ directory.

 ## Usage